Key Takeaways:

 In the competitive apparel market, consumers identify and differentiate between trademarks through distinctive names, logos, and unique slogans.

-- Identifying the specific goods or services to be covered.
+• Identification of specific goods or services to be covered.

-- Selecting the appropriate class of goods/services.
+• Choosing the right class of goods/services.

 Custom Tailoring Your Protection: A Final Word